deepsquare-io/ClusterFactory/web/docs/getting-started/01-requirements-recommendations.md

 - The Linux kernel version higher than 3.10.
 - An init system based on SystemD or OpenRC.

-Cluster Factory has been fully tested on Rocky Linux which is our recommended OS.
+ClusterFactory has been fully tested on Rocky Linux which is our recommended OS.

 ### Required utilities